The goal of the Global Business Development (GBD) Program is to support the export capabilities of businesses in the state of Wisconsin.

 IMAG assistance categories are generally:

-- Trade Shows/Conferences/Meetings/Missions: Assistance may be provided to attend a U.S. Department of Commerce, WEDC approved domestic trade show, an international-based trade show, conference or business meetings.
-WEDC-sponsored trade ventures and missions do not qualify for GBD grants..
+- Trade Shows/Conferences/Meetings/Missions: Assistance may be provided to attend a U.S. Department of Commerce, a WEDC-approved domestic trade show, an international-based trade show, conference or business meetings.
+The IMAG may not be used to pay for any cost to attend WEDC-sponsored trade ventures and missions.

 - Market Customization: Assistance may be granted for translation of web/printed materials for a targeted foreign market, design services, advertising, and/or printing.
 Also for company/product/foreign trade zone certification, registration, and marketing within the foreign market.

-- Export Education & Competency Building: Assistance may be approved to support international and export related conferences, seminars, meetings, webinars, and courses.
+- Export Education and Competency Building: Assistance may be approved to support international and export related conferences, seminars, meetings, webinars, and courses.
 These educational opportunities are for staff who will be implementing the company’s international export strategy.
-Also support could be given which would increase a company’s export competency, sustainability, and/or growth within a specific market could be considered.
+Educational courses and seminars also qualify.

 - Eligible recipients of a CMAG include industry associations, alliances, agencies, regional economic development organizations, or other state/local departments located in Wisconsin working with Wisconsin companies to increase exports.